siyuan-note/widget-sample/README.md

 ## Get started

-* Make a copy of this repo as a widget with the <kbd>Use this widget</kbd> button, please note that the repo name must be the same as the widget name
+* Make a copy of this repo as a widget with the <kbd>Use this widget</kbd> button, please note that the repo name must be the same as the widget name, the default branch must be `main`
 * Clone your repo to a local development folder.
 For convenience, you can place this folder in your `{workspace}/data/widgets/` folder